Reassessing Code Authorship Attribution in the Era of Language Models: Studied Datasets

 \section{Studied Datasets}

 To answer the above RQs, we utilized six datasets collected from GitHub, Google Code Jam (GCJ), and LeetCode, whose details are provided in Table~\ref{tbl:datasets}.
 The first five datasets are employed in existing studies~\cite{Ropgen,yang2022natural}, while we collected the last one ourselves.
 The datasets \GCJJava{}~\cite{Ropgen}, \GCJCPP{}~\cite{Ropgen}, and \GCJPython{}~\cite{yang2022natural} are originated from the GCJ challenge.
 The other two datasets, \GithubC{}~\cite{Ropgen} and \GithubJava{}~\cite{Ropgen}, are sourced from GitHub.
 We compiled the last dataset from LeetCode.
 For this dataset, we scraped public solutions to various LeetCode problems.
-For instance, there are public solutions public solutions~\cite{two-sum-solution} to the \textit{Two Sum}~\cite{two-sum-description} problem.
+For instance, there are public solutions~\cite{two-sum-solution} to the \textit{Two Sum}~\cite{two-sum-description} problem.
 For each LeetCode problem, we collected all public solutions and submitted them to the platform to check for correctness.
 If the solution was accepted, it was included it in our dataset.
 This method ensured the validity of the solutions, as not all public solutions were correct.
-Using this approach, we scraped solutions to 1,210 different problems from 198 developers, which includes 4,753 solutions across six programming languages: Java, Ruby, Python, JavaScript, C++, and C\#.
-We contributed this dataset to evaluate \LLMsS{} in following scenarios:
+Note that we have included Table~\ref{tbl:leetcode-details-stat} in our paper appendix that presents a comprehensive breakdown of the LeetCode dataset across six programming languages.
+The dataset contains 4753 total samples from 198 authors.
+C++ dominates with 2,956 samples (62.19\%) from 142 authors, followed by Java with 1180 samples (24.83\%) from 87 authors, and Python with 322 samples (6.78\%) from 29 authors.
+The remaining languages—JavaScript, C\#, and Ruby—constitute 6.20\% of the dataset combined.
+The samples-per-author (S/A) statistics reveal significant imbalance within each language: the maximum S/A ranges from 13 (Ruby) to 150 (C++), while standard deviations of S/A span from 4.99 (Ruby) to 23.86 (C\#), indicating highly skewed author contributions.
+Notably, C\# shows the highest relative variability with only 4 authors contributing between 1 and 56 samples each, while C++ exhibits the largest absolute spread with authors contributing between 1 and 150 samples.
+Finally, We contributed this dataset to evaluate \LLMsS{} in following scenarios:

 \textbf{(1) Multilingual Scenario}: As displayed in Table~\ref{tbl:datasets}, existing datasets are monolingual, containing samples from a single programming language which often does not replicate the real-world.
 In the industries and open-source projects, developers often use multiple programming languages.
 For instance, a project may be written in Java but utilize Python for testing or JavaScript for web interfaces.
 This multilingual aspect is crucial for real-world \CAAS{} applications.